-Mum’s offbeat, liberal attitude to many things has also affected the way I look at life, even though this has taken me a little longer to embrace, as far many years, all I wanted to be was conservative.
+Mum’s offbeat, liberal attitude to many things has also affected the way I look at life, even though this has taken me a little longer to embrace, as for many years all I wanted to be was “normal.”

 There is a positive to be taken from every situation, and if you also believe that there is a reason for everything, you will be able to see what good you can take from your relationship.
 At the very least you can thank her for your existence.

 You cannot control your parents’ actions, but you can control your own.
 You can have your own family and you can love the way you wish you had been loved.
 You may need help to get there, and that’s understandable- how are you supposed to know without being taught?
 Use whatever you can to develop the skills you need.
 Read, talk to people, seek professional help.